apollographql/supergraph-demo-fed2/examples/README.md

 ## Contents

-- `./examples` - various examples of subgraphs with supergraph.yaml config that can be used with the `rover fed2` subcommand installed.
+- `./examples` - various examples of subgraphs with supergraph.yaml config that can be used with the `rover supergraph` subcommand.
 See the main [README.md](../README.md#prerequisites) for rover install instructions.

 ## Using the `rover` CLI with the examples